Authorities are trying to determine how a Canadian tourist ended up dead in a rooftop water tank at a hotel in downtown Los Angeles.

 “He picked up some prostitutes nearby and they ended up dead,” Nichols said.

-New owners took over the Cecil Hotel in 2007.
-Since then, they’ve made improvements to the hotel, a historic site next door to the Pacific Electric Lofts.
+New owners bought the Hotel Cecil in 2007.
+Since then, they’ve made improvements to the historic site, which is next door to another historic building, the Pacific Electric Lofts.

-“They’ve added the Stay boutique hotel, which I’ve sent people to—which look pretty neat,” Nichols said.
+“They’ve added the Stay boutique hotel, which I’ve sent people to, which looks pretty neat,” Nichols said.
 “They added a coffee place, a restaurant.”